denzveloper/denzveloper.github.io/_posts/2026-06-22-Reboot-without-Reboot.md

 - `# kexec -e` → **Not recomended**: cause the command will force unmount filesystem (that may cause un-clean state)
 - `# systemctl kexec` → **Recomended**: let systemd handle all process unmount-reboot system

+5. Done!
+Wait a bit until reload with new system